Super-NES/beautiful-jekyll/index.md

 Without showing our other example, we can imagine that when a user tries to delete a character that's already been deleted, OT recognizes this and skips the operation.
 In basic terms, OT provides a strategy to achieve commutativity and idempotency.

 Operational Transformation was the first popular way to allow for collaborative editing.
-The first wave of collaborative editors, Google Wave, Etherpad, and Firepad, all relied on the OT to work.
+The first collaborative editors, Google Wave, Etherpad, and Firepad, all relied on OT to work.
 Unfortunately, the verdict is that it's tough to implement.

 > “Unfortunately, implementing OT sucks.
 There's a million algorithms with different tradeoffs, mostly trapped in academic papers.
 The algorithms are really hard and time consuming to implement correctly. […] Wave took 2 years to write and if we rewrote it today, it would take almost as long to write a second time.”